royching97/CSCA20/README.md

 Our Python code is uploaded to: https://github.com/royching97/CSCA20

-And out video is at:
+And our video is at:
 https://drive.google.com/open?id=1sYkNGfdPJ3CSPB3TjaGc4FY_QHlD6VfJ